ASU A-Z Index

 The M.L.S. students add an exciting dimension to the class simply because they are non-lawyers who look at the law through the lens of another profession.
 Their presence enhances the education of all the students with whom they study.
 I love that the law school recognizes the value of legal training across a broad section of society.
 It’s great to have among us an architect, or human resources executive, or a teacher or health care professional, who wants to grow in their profession.

-Q: And the Master of Laws students who already are attorneys?
+And the Master of Laws students who already are attorneys?

-A: When I arrived in 2005, I was amazed at the breadth of options and programming that this relatively small law school had and that it could produce strength of curriculum in so many areas.
 It’s a perfect choice for a student who wants to specialize after completing her J.D. or spending some time in practice.
 In the past couple of years, we’ve had an increasing number of international students - lawyers in their own countries - who are studying in the LL.M. program, and that only enhances the experience for J.D. students.

 How has career services changed to reflect the challenging economic times?